10 STEM High School Programs for Summer 2025

-This summer, many academic programs are available for high school students pursuing careers in everything from aerospace engineering to computer science.
+This summer, many academic programs are available to high school students pursuing careers in fields ranging from aerospace engineering to computer science.
 The popularity of STEM extracurricular activities isn’t wavering any time soon, so here are just 10 of many opportunities for future scientists and mathematicians to explore.

 STEM Research Programs